 However, in 1854, a devastating fire destroyed six city blocks in Columbia, destroying everything in Columbia’s central business district except one brick building.
 The residents soon rebuilt some 30 buildings with brick produced locally and reinforced with iron doors and window shutters.
 Bricks were also laid on the buildings’ roofs to add additional fire protection.

 That same year, the Columbia and Stanislaus River Water Company was established to build a 60-mile aqueduct to supply the mines.
 Though it would be several years before it was completed, the estimated cost involved was more feasible than the high rates paid to the Tuolumne County Water Company to haul the water in.

 In July 1855, the New England Water Company began to pipe water into the city for domestic and firefighting purposes.
 Seven cisterns, each with a capacity of about 14,000 gallons, were built under the streets.
 Amazingly, these early pipes were utilized until 1950, and some cisterns continue to store water for firefighting today.

 Though Columbia was now “armed” with water, in 1857, the city suffered another devastating fire that destroyed all the frame structures in the 13-block business district, as well as several of the brick buildings.
 Once again, the citizens rebuilt and established a volunteer fire department.
 One of the department’s fire engines, named “Papeete,” can still be seen today.

-Between 1850 and the early 1900s, about $150 million in gold was removed from the hills surrounding Columbia.
+Between 1850 and the early 1900s, about $150 million in gold was removed from Columbia’s hills.

-Today, this quaint little town of about 2,000 people is a “must see” when exploring the Tuolumne County area of California.
+Today, this quaint little town of about 2,000 people is a “must-see” when exploring the Tuolumne County area of California.